25th October 2018

 Learning in the Modern Workplace: Using Measurement to Inform Your Curriculum

-The value of measurement to L&D practice can’t be overstated.
+The value of learning analytics can’t be overstated.
 As the modern workplace becomes more technologically-advanced, new roles are emerging and additional skills are required for employees and practitioners to keep up with the pace.
 This, combined with increasing pressure to deliver more results for less, means it’s essential that you prove to your leaders that L&D in your organisation is really worth the investment.

 Measurement, when used well, provides a tool for L&D managers to be able to demonstrate the true value of L&D to leadership.
 This is achieved by presenting all-important evidence of return on investment (ROI).
 In this case, the ROI is the measurable return on the financial investment made towards learning and training activities in your organisation.